Brazilian Peacock Bass

 Flies or Lures - Xeriuini River Preserve

-For this adventure, you'll fly or lure fish for peacock bass the crystal-clear waters of the Rio Novo, a tributary of the Xeriuini (pronounced sure-knee).
+For this adventure, you'll fly or lure fish for peacock bass in the crystal-clear waters of the Rio Novo, a tributary of the Xeriuini (pronounced sure-knee).
 The Xeriuini River Preserve is in the Roraima state, in the Northern part of Brazil's Amazon Rainforest.
-The Xeriuini is a blackwater river (a slow-moving channel flowing through forested swamps or wetlands), over 200 miles long, with numerous tributaries and over 100 lagoons.
+The Xeriuini is a blackwater river (a slow-moving channel flowing through forested swamps or wetlands) over 200 miles long, with numerous tributaries and over 100 lagoons.

 The Rio Novo (New River)

 The Rio Novo: You'll take a floatplane flight to the headwaters of the Novo River in the Xeriuini River Preserve, a remote area over 100 miles from the closest village.
 The Novo has some of the clearest water in the Amazon, beautifully shaped sandbars, and a narrow channel with trees hanging over it.
-The headwaters of the Rio Novo are very narrow and shallow during the dry season; similar to the Agua Boa headwaters, in some places you can cast all the way across it.
+The headwaters of the Rio Novo are very narrow and shallow during the dry season; similar to the Agua Boa headwaters, in some places, you can cast across it.
 The palm trees of the igapo forest (flooded blackwater) attract macaws and toucans.

 Species: The Rio Novo is loaded with four subspecies of peacock bass.
 Butterfly and Orinoco peacocks (often known as cichla) reach over 10 pounds, and the largest peacock, the Acu (cichla temensis), reach 20+ pounds.
 Sightfishing and topwater opportunities.
 Target other jungle species such as redtail and shovelnose catfish, arapaima, arowana, payara (vampire fish), jacunda, and wolffish, to name a few.
 It's possible for boats (two anglers) to catch over 200 peacocks in a day.
 During the week, each angler should catch a peacock over ten pounds.